chapel-lang/chapel/doc/rst/usingchapel/building.rst

 Installing Chapel
 -----------------

-Chapel can be build and installed as follows:
+Chapel can be built and installed as follows:

 .. code-block:: bash